 If you are a spa lover seeking long-haul glamour, you are in the right place.
 There are few places on earth taking care of your physical, spiritual, and mental health better than Bali.
 Eco-conscious retreats and high-end resorts which sit in lush jungles or on the fringes of a river provide programs that help to enhance the connection between your body and mind.
 Share wisdom with a Balinese healer in the quiet private sanctuary to have a deeper understanding of the meaning of life.

-Your body and soul is worth to be pampered in such a beautiful place
+Your body and soul are worth being pampered in such a beautiful place

 Wat Phra That Doi Suthep at night